Amazon SageMaker JumpStart

 <figure><img src="/files/nOG9tl14VjkPnxbmYUsO" alt=""><figcaption></figcaption></figure>

 2. An External ID is generated each time the dialog is opened.
-This ID will be used later when creating the Role ARN.
-To avoid regenerating a new External ID, **do not close the dialog during setup**—otherwise, you’ll need to create the Role ARN with a different External ID.
+This ID will be used later when creating the role ARN.
+To avoid regenerating a new External ID, **do not close the dialog during setup**.
+Otherwise, you'll need to create the Role ARN with a different External ID.

 3. You can start by selecting the **Region** attribute.
 We'll get back to this window later.
 Let's leave it for now.